mprinc/TypeScript-Handbook/pages/Generics.md

 Unlike using `any`, it's also just as precise (ie, it doesn't lose any information) as the first `identity` function that used numbers for the argument and return type.

 Once we've written the generic identity function, we can call it in one of two ways.
-The first way is to pass all of the arguments, including the type argument, to the function:
+The first way is to <span class='definition'>pass all of the arguments, including the type argument</span>, to the function:

 ```ts
 let output = identity<string>("myString");  // type of output will be 'string'
 ```

 Here we explicitly set `T` to be `string` as one of the arguments to the function call, denoted using the `<>` around the arguments rather than `()`.
+<span class='comment' data-comment='This helps compiler to know that the `output` variable is of the type `string` and not of the type `any`'></span>

 The second way is also perhaps the most common.
-Here we use *type argument inference* -- that is, we want the compiler to set the value of `T` for us automatically based on the type of the argument we pass in:
+Here we use <span class='definition'>*type argument inference*</span> -- that is, we want <span class='important'>the compiler to set the value of `T` for us automatically</span> based on the type of the argument we pass in:

 ```ts
 let output = identity("myString");  // type of output will be 'string'